jaredellison/micro_monitor/README.md

 This project was inspired by the Arduino IDE's serial monitor which is useful while developing and debugging code on an external device like an Arduino or Teensy board.

-The project is built with Python 3, it uses the [pySerial library](https://github.com/pyserial/) to identify and communicate with serial ports, and it uses the python [Curses library](https://docs.python.org/3/library/curses.html#module-curses) to render a simple text based user interface in a terminal window.
+The project is built with Python 3, it uses the [pySerial library](https://github.com/pyserial/) to identify and communicate with serial ports, the python [Curses library](https://docs.python.org/3/library/curses.html#module-curses) to render a simple text based user interface in a terminal window and [Click](https://click.palletsprojects.com/en/7.x/) to provide a command line interface.

 This script has been tested using Mac OS and Linux but it may work for Windows as well.